Three questions to a NORRAG Member: Dr Felicitas Acosta Awarded 2019 Margaret Sutherland Prize

 In line with the above, I am carrying out research into the structures of secondary education in Latin America and their relation with historical processes of social and educational segmentation.
 This research is also linked to my work at the university although it is promoted by IIEP UNESCO Buenos Aires.

-Finally, and with regard to NORRAG, participating in the Innovative Finance in Education project led by Gita Steiner-Khamsi and Arushi Terway has enabled me to approach an area of study that was new to me and about which I am gaining considerable knowledge.
+Finally, and with regard to NORRAG, participating in the Innovative Financing for Education project led by Gita Steiner-Khamsi and Arushi Terway has enabled me to approach an area of study that was new to me and about which I am gaining considerable knowledge.
 Last October we presented some of the results at the swissuniversities Development and Cooperation Network (SUDAC) annual conference as the project is partly financed by SUDAC.
 The subject really attracted much attention from the participants.
 And, of course, I plan to produce the new Spanish edition of NSI in 2020 (editor’s note: NSI 04 New Philanthropy, disruption, and other debatable trends).

 Biographical note:

 Felicitas Acosta is a researcher and Professor of Comparative Education, History of Education and Educational Foundations at Universidad Nacional de General Sarmiento, Argentina.
 Her research interests focus on the expansion of schooling from a comparative and historical perspective and international educational policies.
 She has specialized in the study of secondary education in Europe and Latin America.
-At present, her research interests also include international standardized assessments and innovative finance in education.
+At present, her research interests also include international standardized assessments and innovative financing for education.
 She has been an International consultant for OEI/EUROsociAL, IIEP UNESCO and UNICEF.
 She is the current editor of NORRAG NSI Spanish edition.